mntlra/ACORDAR-retrieval/README.md

 2. `mode`: specifies the run configuration.
 Accepted values are: `Metadata` for indexing only metadata, `Content`for indexing only the data fields, and `Full` for indexing metadata and content.

 3. `contentPath`: specifies the path to the indexable content.
 If content has been downloaded to zenodo in the correct repository, set it to `resources/indexable_content`.
 If content has been acquired with the [ACORDAR Content Retrieve GitHub Repository](https://github.com/mntlra/ACORDAR-Repro-py), set it to the path to the `output/indexbale_content` directory.
+If you run the `Metadata` configuration this argument is not used within the code so you can set it to any valid directory.

 4.  `topicsPath`: specifies the path to the queries.